barr-israel/barrcodes/content/posts/1brc/index.md

 After making so many changes since the last compliant version benchmark, I want to see how well it does now.

-By combining the final multi-threaded solution without the PHF (because its whole point was to utilize the name assumptions) and the exact same changes made in the previous compliant versio, I created the final compliant solution:
+By combining the final multi-threaded solution without the PHF (because its whole point was to utilize the name assumptions) and the exact same changes made in the previous compliant version, I created the final compliant solution:

 Running this version on the laptop with 22 threads: